-The EVS XT3 servers are full digital in PAL (625i), NTSC (525i), 720p, 1080p, and 1080i standards.
+The EVS XT3 servers are full digital in PAL (625i), NTSC (525i), 720p, 1080i, and 1080p standards.
 These multi-channel, disk-based video servers are ideal for a wide range of broadcast applications, from sports and live production to playout and transmission.
-XT3 servers are available in 6U or 4U chassis.